Ancient Mesopotamia for Teachers

 Sumerian Inventions: Divide your class into groups.
 Give each a list of ancient Sumerian inventions including the wheel, the sailboat, the first written laws, Hammurabi's Code, the plow, bricks for ovens and homes.
 Each group will secretly choose an invention, draw a picture of it and label the picture (for use as a bulletin board display) and prepare to argue why their selected invention was the most important invention for modern man.
 They not only have to prepare to argue for their invention; they need to prepare arguments against other inventions being as important.
 (Donn)

 Create travel voucher "Sumer Sites" - Welcome to our City!
 Create a welcome pamphlet - what to see, where to go, what to do, customs, manners, exciting events.
-This can set the stage for all other cultures, by comparison.
+This can set the stage for a comparison with other ancient cultures.
+(Donn)

 We have an online interactive quiz with answers for ancient Sumer